Overview

 Awards and Certificates

-For the Preliminary Round, each participant will receive a certificate of participation and a report form containing written feedback from our panel of adjudicators.
-Participants who achieve the required band of scores will also receive a gold, silver, bronze, or a Contest Memento medal.
-These will be delivered through postal service on 30 November 2025.
+For the Preliminary Round, each participant who fully complies with the competition rules will receive a certificate of participation and a report form containing written feedback from our panel of adjudicators.
+Participants who achieve the required band of scores will also receive a gold, silver, or bronze medal.
+Those who do not qualify for a medal will receive a Contest Memento medal.
+These will be delivered through postal service on 30 November 2026.

 **Cash prizes are subject to a 5% withholding tax.